iambharath-ashok/Java-Strings/String Programs.md

         int count = s.length() - s.replace("a", "").length();
 					// Total - Total without  char
 --------------------------------------------------------------------

-## How do you find first repeated and non-repeated character in the given string in java?
+## How do we find first repeated and non-repeated character in the given string in Java?

 	Algorithm:
 		Step 1 : Define one HashMap called charCountMap with Character as key and Integer as value.
 This map will hold the characters and their count in the given string.